Helpful Information for Smart Choices

 - Marilyn Peterson, resident since 2009

 Let Us Help.

 When you invest in Life Care, not only are you able to significantly limit the financial risk associated with the high cost of future health care services but you may also be entitled to some significant tax benefits.
-The Internal Revenue Service recognizes your initial Life Care and subsequent monthly residential fees as an investment in your health care.
-Therefore, the year you move in you are allowed to take a percentage of your Life Care fee and your accumulated residential fee as an allowable medical expense on your income tax return.
+The Internal Revenue Service recognizes your initial entrance fee and subsequent monthly residential fees as an investment in your health care.
+Therefore, the year you move in you are allowed to take a percentage of your entrance fee and your accumulated residential fee as an allowable medical expense on your income tax return.
 Each year in January you will receive notification from Eastmont indicating what percentage of your residential fee can be classified as an allowable medical expense for the previous calendar year.

 One meal a day is automatically included in your inclusive monthly fee.
 There is also a flexible meal plan which includes 24 meals a month should you be interested.